 The second key reference point on the way to integrated valorisation is a parallel focus on short and long-term developments.
 The required steps are indicated in a roadmap for the integrated valorisation of biomass.
 It consists of four stages that need to be covered in order to valorise biomass resources for the four application domains in an integrated way.
-The road map can be used to link policies and tools and thereby convey a consistent message to interested parties, while simultaneously appealing to businesses and knowledge institutes to take the necessary steps.
+Each stage combines a fundamental line of research with practical implementation of applied knowledge.
+This ensures the necessary development of knowledge and technologies in later stages of the transition.